Computational auditory scene analysis: Applications

-Monaural CASA
+Monaural

 Monaural sound separation first began with separating voices based on frequency.
 There were many early developments based on segmenting different speech signals through frequency.
 Other models followed on this process, by the addition of adaption through state space models, batch processing, and prediction-driven architecture.
 The use of CASA has improved the robustness of ASR and speech separation systems.

-Binaural CASA
+Binaural

 Since CASA is modeling human auditory pathways, binaural CASA systems better the human model by providing sound localization, auditory grouping and robustness to reverberation by including 2 spatially separated microphones.
 With methods similar to cross-correlation, systems are able to extract the target signal from both input microphones.

-Neural CASA Models
+Neural models

 Since the biological auditory system is deeply connected with the actions of neurons, CASA systems also incorporated neural models within the design.
 Two different models provide the basis for this area.
 Malsburg and Schneider proposed a neural network model with oscillators to represent features of different streams (synchronized and desynchronized).
 Wang also presented a model using a network of excitatory units with a global inhibitor with delay lines to represent the auditory scene within the time-frequency.

-Analysis of Musical Audio Signals
+Analysis of musical audio signals

 Typical approaches in CASA systems starts with segmenting sound-sources into individual constituents, in its attempts to mimic the physical auditory system.
 However, there is evidence that the brain does not necessarily process audio input separately, but rather as a mixture.
 Instead of breaking the audio signal down to individual constituents, the input is broken down of by higher level descriptors, such as chords, bass and melody, beat structure, and chorus and phrase repetitions.
 These descriptors run into difficulties in real-world scenarios, with monaural and binaural signals.
 Also, the estimation of these descriptors is highly dependent on the cultural influence of the musical input.
 For example, within Western music, the melody and bass influences the identity of the piece, with the core formed by the melody.
 By distinguishing the frequency responses of melody and bass, a fundamental frequency can be estimated and filtered for distinction.
 Chord detection can be implemented through pattern recognition, by extracting low-level features describing harmonic content.

 The techniques utilized in music scene analysis can also be applied to speech recognition, and other environmental sounds.
 Future bodies of work include a top-down integration of audio signal processing, such as a real-time beat-tracking system and expanding out of the signal processing realm with the incorporation of auditory psychology and physiology.